-You should receive the first Notice of Action within 30 days.
+You should receive the first Notice of Action (NOA 1) within 30 days.
 This lets you know that USCIS has received your packet and that they are working on the case.

-You should receive your USCIS approval sometime in the next 5-7 months.
+You should receive your USCIS approval (NOA 2) sometime in the next 5-7 months.
 The case will then be sent to the National Visa Center.
-The National Visa Center will assign your case a new Department of State case number and then forward your case to the American consulate which will be processing your case.

 If the fiance visa is granted then approval will come within a week.
-In 2019, for most cases, the total processing time is running 8-9 months in most cases.
-Some cases, however, will be a bit shorter and some a bit longer.
+In 2019, for most cases, the total processing time is running close to 9 months in most cases.
+Some cases, however, will process a bit shorter and, more likely, some a bit longer.
 Unfortunately, I expect the overall wait time for fiance visa cases, as well as many other immigration cases, to extend in the coming months.

-If you would like more information about the fiance visa process make sure to read our most popular blog post: Ten Things You Should Know About the Fiance Visa Process.
+If you would like much more information about the fiance visa process make sure to read our popular blog post: Ten Things You Should Know About the Fiance Visa Process.

 Lawrence Gruner is a Sacramento Immigration Lawyer with over 20 years of experience handling immigration cases.
 His office is located in downtown Sacramento California.
 His office handles fiance visa cases in California, the United States and the World.
-He would be happy to talk to you about your immigration case.
+He would be happy to talk to you about your fiance visa case.
 You can email him at firstname.lastname@example.org or call him at 916-760-7270 or 888-801-6558.
 There is no charge for him to consult with you about your fiance visa case.
 He can go over the fiance visa option and other possible options with you to determine your best course of action.